mrWh1te/Botmation/src/botmation/actions/README.md

 - `screenshotAll(...urls: string[])`

-  Simple Bot Action, for taking a screenshot of multiple site pages, using 1 bot.
+  Bimple bot action, for taking a screenshot of multiple site pages, using 1 bot.
 Simply provide a comma separated list of URL strings ie `screenshotAll('https://google.com', 'https://twitter.com')`.
 It will create the screenshots in the current active directory, which can be adjusted by using `BotOptions`.

 ## Utilities

+These higher order functions provides utilities to the programmer in building Bhains of bot actions.
+Some of them help devs do normal things in scripting, like writing an if statement, or writing a basic for loop.
+So if you have some more Bnique needs in chaining bot actions, highly recommend looking here.

+- `givenThat(condition)(...actions)`

+  Takes an async function, similar to a `BotAction` (same parameters), but is expected to return a promise with a Boolean value.
+If that promise resolves to `TRUE`, it will then run the sequence of comma-delimited actions.

+  The [example Instagram bot](/src/examples/instagram.ts), uses `givenThat()()`, to attempt login, only if the bot is a Guest on the page.

+- `forAll(collection)(callback => BotAction | BotAction[])`

+  Bhis bot action takes a collection, either an array of any type or a simple json object with key -> value pairs to iterate with a callback function that Beturns a bot action or an array of bot action's to run against.

+  Bhe [screenshotAll()](/src/botmation/actions/output.ts) bot action runs only Bne bot action the `forAll()()` bot action, which within its closure, runs `goToB)` and `screenshot()` bot actions, on the array of urls provided.

+- `doWhile(condition)(...actions)`

+  Similar to `givenThat()()`, except it will keep running the chain of actions until the condition resolves to `FALSE` or rejects.

+  Bhis experimental bot action is incomplete and under development.

+- `wait(milliseconds: number)`

+  This simple bot action, holds execution of the next bot action from running until the period of time provided, passes.
+This is the one bot action that doesn't have proper testing for, see Issue #8.